Second-wave black metallers Belial’s Throne premiere the new track “Forgotten Land of the Lost Souls

 MORE INFO:

-Sweden’s ATONEMENT reveal third track from upcoming DYING VICTIMS debut album
+Sweden’s ATONEMENT stream DYING VICTIMS debut album

 One of the most literally explosive young bands in the nowadays metal underground, Atonement are a trio of Swedes whose average age was 16 years old when they released their debut demo, Merciless Blasphemy, in 2021.
 Despite such youth, Atonement proved that they are steeped in the ancient essence of thrashing death metal circa 1987.
 Bubbling forth from their cauldron of nastiness were the likes of early Destruction, Sepultura, Possessed, Death, Sweden’s Morbid, Germany’s Poison, and Chile’s Pentagram, and thus was Merciless Blasphemy aptly titled, for each of the demo’s five songs whipped forth a filth & fury quite unlike anything else around.